ale97dro/CampioniDelMondo/README.md

 	<li>InzaghiInzaghi.wav</li>
 </ul>
 <br/>
 If there is any problems or if you want me to remove this resources, contact me and I will remove it immediatly.
-Thanks for the collaboration.
+Thanks for your collaboration.